ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 4. Grab commercial-paper if you don't already have it
 5. Setup Debug Smart Contract in Development Mode
 6. Go through existing papercontract function in debugger
-7. Make smart contract update to include cross chaincode call, test in debugging session
+7. Make smart contract update to include cross chaincode call, test in debug session
-8. Make final updates.
-Package commercial-paper, install and instantiate
+8. Package commercial-paper, install and instantiate
 9. Generate function tests, and run through function tests
 10. The end!